The Blog of Toledo Lucas County Public Library

 According to the World Health Organization, fruits and vegetables may also reduce the risk of developing certain diseases (like cardiovascular disease).
 And if you're not used to eating a lot of fruits and vegetables, then educating yourself on ways to gradually increase fiber intake may be a good idea.
 And it goes without saying that if you're thinking about changing your diet drastically - it is always best to consult a medical professional first.

-In this blog post, you'll learn fun facts about a handful of popular fruits and vegetables (knowledge is power after all), get tips on growing your own fruits and vegetables and find recipes to make yummy dishes with veggies.
+In this blog post, you'll find fun facts about fruits and vegetables; books with tips on growing your own fruits and vegetables; and recipes to make yummy veggie dishes.
 We hope you find the information helpful and the resources informative.

 Fun Facts about Fruits and Vegetables